 What’s the difference?
 Why do some e-commerce start-ups succeed while so many others come and go faster than a bad Chinese restaurant?

-Often it’s for the same reason that traditional, brick and mortar businesses fail:
+Often it’s for the same reason that traditional, brick and mortar businesses fail: They don’t follow a disciplined process of brand building, and they ignore the 4 Ps of marketing.

-Nonsense.
 You don’t have to reinvent the wheel just because you’re only doing business online.
 You just have to take a little different route.

 Take, for example, the traditional 4Ps of marketing: Product, Price, Place (distribution) & Promotion.
 It’s an old-school notion that’s just as applicable today as it was in the heyday of Madison Avenue.
 However, there’s at least one new P you should also seriously consider.